astronexus/ATHYG-Database/data/details/v2_builds.md

     * The data source type of `NONE` was changed to `N` to save space.
     * The subset of stars from Tycho-2 without Gaia links (in the magnitude range 4.0 - 10.0) used to add parallax information from SIMBAD in AT v1.1 through v2.2 was expanded to include SIMBAD results for proper motions and radial velocity.

+* For AT v2.4, some stars' data was reevaluated:
+    * some Tycho-2 stars (5710 out of almost 2.5M, or a bit over 0.2%) were stars whose Gaia DR3 parallax was, based on the standard measurement error, indistinguishable from zero.
+These stars are retained, but with a distance set to `null` and thus not given any 3D position or velocity values.

-As before, AT v2.3 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
+As before, AT v2.4 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
 It also contains computed values for the Cartesian velocity components vx, vy, and vz that can be used directly whenever possible.

 #### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.3

 This followed an almost identical process to the process described in details_v1.md.

-The current starting points for AT-HYG v2.3 are:
+The current starting points for AT-HYG v2.4 are:

-* AT v2.3 (described above)
+* AT v2.4 (described above)
 * HYG v3.7.

 HYG v3.7 is a minor update to the version used for AT-HYG v1.1 and older builds (HYG v3.6.1).
 It adds some data for Yale Bright Star Catalog stars that was missing or incorrect in previous versions.